kkrull/marmot/man/pandoc/marmot.1.md

 # DESCRIPTION

-Marmot creates and maintains a Meta Repository (e.g. a "meta repo"), which can be used to group several Git repositories by 1 or more arbitrary categories.

-Marmot creates a directory structure in the meta repo's file system to mirror the way that repositories have been categorized, so that there is a `/:category/:sub-category` directory for each (sub-)category.
-Each directory contains symbolic links back to the Git repositories that are grouped into the same (sub-)category.

-Users run commands from one of these directories in order to restrict commands to the Git repositories that have that categorization in common.
-In this fashion, users can do things like search closely-related code with `git grep` or open an editor for those Git repositories, without clutter and noise from irrelevant sources in unrelated repositories.
+Run the **marmot** *command*, which interacts with the Meta Repo in some way.
+See COMMANDS.

+A Meta Repo, for the purposes of this program, is a set of references to other Git repositories that are grouped into 1 or more categories.  **marmot** helps you work with all the repositories in a category, as if they are a single unit.
+See *marmot(7)* for details.

 # OPTIONS